kevinfengcs88/kahoot-monkey/README.md

 `npm install kahoot.js-updated@2.4.0`</br>
 `npm install prompt-sync`

-4. Change the director to the `monkey` folder which contains the main script, `monkey.js`
+4. Change the directory to the `monkey` folder which contains the main script, `monkey.js`
 5. Run the script with Node.js: `node monkey`

 ## Limitations